 Milo North Burn

-Born in San Francisco, Milo's spiritual journey began during an identity crisis in his teens when he came to realize he was gay.
-This exploration became all-consuming and led him to withdraw from society.
-He struggled to articulate this existential quest to others, except by saying he was "following the jewel in my heart."
-When he encountered his first Dharma teacher, he immediately sensed that this teacher also recognized this jewel—what he later learned was the awakened heart of Bodhicitta.
+I was born in San Francisco, California.
+My journey into studying suffering and its causes was sparked by an identity crisis in my teens when I realized that I am gay.
+This exploration became all-consuming and led me to withdraw from society.
+I struggled to articulate what had become an existential quest to others, except by saying that I was "following the jewel in my heart."

 Hi, my name is Mitra.
 I received my lay ordination name, Xūramitra ("heroic friend"), through Shinzen Young and Soryu Forall.